metayeti/metayeti.net/public/content/static/about.md

 - Serbo-Croatian, my 2nd language, I rarely use it but I understand it more or less flawlessly.
 - English, my 3rd language.
 I would rate my level as advanced.

-<p class="fancy-block">My attempts to learn German have been less than fruitful so far, although Duolingo had successfully trained me to be able to ask for the whereabout of horses, should I ever encounter a situation in which that would become a pressing concern.
+<p class="smol fancy-block">My attempts to learn German have been less than fruitful so far, although Duolingo had successfully trained me to be able to ask for the whereabout of horses, should I ever encounter a situation in which that would become a pressing concern.
 My attempts to learn Russian have been similar, and I assure you I'm capable of asking for the whereabouts of horses in Russian as well.
 I'm now trying to learn Japanese.
 I have not learned how to ask for the whereabouts of horses in Japanese just yet, but I expect to be able to discuss it fluently soon.</p>

 ## Art & Music